ooni/ooni.org/content/post/not-quite-network-censorship.md

 issue also appears to be affecting a number of other [networks worldwide](https://atlas.ripe.net/measurements/10203314/?filter=&diversity-picker=5&aggregator=&show_only=SERVFAIL#!map) and the [failure was cached](https://atlas.ripe.net/measurements/10204036/#!probes) according to consequent resolution latency.
-The issue seems to be "persistent" so it's unlikely that IP routing is the root cause.

 ![RIPE Atlas measurement showing worldwide failures](/post/not-quite-network-censorship/ripe-atlas-10203314.png)